Cube moves for $s$-embeddings and $\alpha$-realizations: Definitions

 In both cases, it is said to satisfy the \emph{unique} (proper) flip property if it satisfies the (proper) flip property and if, in addition, when the points $A_0$ and $A_7$ exist they are unique. \end{definition}

-Our ultimate goal is to understand for which values of $\alpha$ these properties are verified by the set of $\alpha$-realizations or $\alpha$-embeddings.
-In this direction, we notably prove Theorem~\ref{theo:>1} for $\alpha$-realizations with $\alpha>1$, Theorem \ref{theo:1quad} for $1$-embeddings, and conjecture a generalization to other values of $\alpha$ (see Conjecture \ref{conj:flipproperty}).
-It is already known that the set of $2$-embeddings satisfies the unique flip property; this can be proved using a Theorem of Steiner, see \cite{KS,KLRR}.
+Our ultimate goal is to understand for which values of $\alpha$ these properties are satisfied by the set of $\alpha$-realizations or $\alpha$-embeddings.
+In this direction, we notably prove Theorem \ref{theo:1quad} for $1$-embeddings and Theorem~\ref{theo:>1} for $\alpha$-realizations with $\alpha>1$, and conjecture a generalization to other values of $\alpha$ (see Conjecture \ref{conj:flipproperty}).
+Note that it is already known that the set of $2$-embeddings satisfies the unique proper flip property and that the set of $2$-realizations satisfies the unique flip property.
+This can be proved using a theorem of Steiner, see \cite{KS,KLRR}.

+There is a necessary condition on the outer hexagon $A_1\ldots A_6$ in order to be in a position to flip three quads:

+\begin{proposition} Let $A_1,\dots,A_6$ be six distinct points and let $\alpha\in\R$.
+Suppose that there is either a point $A_0$ producing an $\alpha$-realization of the left-hand side of Figure~\ref{fig:YDelta} or a point $A_7$ producing an $\alpha$-realization of the right-hand side of Figure~\ref{fig:YDelta}.
+Then the side lengths of the hexagon $A_1\ldots A_6$ must satisfy